Surf-lovers from around the world come to Portugal for a taste of its

 9km, which allow you to spot some of these creatures.
 If you prefer

-something more relaxed, you can do a train tour instead.
+something more relaxed, you can do an eco car tour instead.
 You can even

 spend the night here, as there’s a small guesthouse located amid the